Isle of Wight Steam Railway: History

 The first railway on the Isle of Wight opened in 1862, linking Newport and Cowes.
 It became the nucleus of the Isle of Wight Central Railway.
 The line from Ryde to Newport was opened in 1875 and by 1890 the island was served by an extensive network of lines.
 However most of these lines were relatively poorly maintained and had a low level of traffic, reflecting the general isolation and poverty of the island.

 These factors meant that the island's railways could rarely afford to acquire new locomotives or rolling stock and instead relied on using already elderly equipment transferred from the mainland.
 Much of the equipment currently used on the Isle of Wight Steam Railway, and particularly the passenger coaching stock, falls into this category, representing usage on the island in the early and mid twentieth century but also the mid to late nineteenth century on the mainland.
 This is of particular historic interest as representing an earlier era than almost all other preserved railways in Britain.
 The steam locomotives in use include examples well over 100 years old, but also some more modern types.

 The first railway closures on the Island were in 1952.
 Then in 1966 the Ryde–Newport–Cowes and Shanklin–Ventnor lines were closed.
 The last steam services on the island ran on the remaining Ryde to Shanklin line on 31 December 1966.
 However a small group of rail enthusiasts formed the Wight Locomotive Society and raised funds to preserve one of the last steam locomotives, W24 Calbourne, and a number of the remaining carriages.
 Then, in 1971, the Isle of Wight Railway Co.
 Ltd. was formed to buy the 1+1/2 mi length of track between Wootton and Havenstreet.
 From that early beginning, the railway has been gradually extended from Havenstreet towards Ryde.
 In 1991 this extension reached Smallbrook Junction on the Ryde – Shanklin line, where a new interchange station was built there allowing passengers to interchange with Island Line trains.

 An extension of the line westwards from Wootton to Newport has been suggested in the past.
 It is unlikely that the full extent will ever be restored as there is now a road on the site of Newport station and houses have been built on another part of the former line.
 However a stretch of trackbed from Wootton to the outskirts of Newport at Halberry Lane is still free from development and could in theory be used in the future.
 Another possible extension is one from Smallbrook Junction to Ryde St John's Road station, using one of the two Island Line tracks on this stretch.

-The Haven Falconry Bird of Prey Centre was situated in the grounds of Haventreet until 2024, when their contract expired.
+The Haven Falconry Bird of Prey Centre was situated in the grounds of Havenstreet until 2024, when their contract expired.
 They have since moved to Butterfly World.